Nikkei rises to 6-wk high on earnings, Olympus slides

 By Lisa Twaronite

-and expectations that Europe will come up with a plan to contain
+and on expectations that Europe will come up with a plan to

 "The shocking developments at Olympus do not seem to be